Work Right to keep Britain safe

 If people you work with are experiencing stress, they should be encouraged to talk to someone, whether it’s a manager, their trade union representative, GP or an occupational health team.

-ACAS provides a wealth of information, including links to its framework showing the role of employers, managers and individuals in promoting mental health at work: Supporting mental health at work – Acas
+Supporting mental health at work – Acas ACAS provides a wealth of information, including links to its framework showing the role of employers, managers and individuals in promoting mental health at work.

-These standards are now captured in the Mental Health at Work Commitment, a simple framework that all organisations can sign up to free of charge, to improve and support the mental health of their people.
+The Mental Health at Work Commitment, hosted by Mind, is simple framework that all organisations can sign up to free of charge, to improve and support the mental health of their workers.

 Additional advice: Wales